Dowden Calls Emergency Cobra Meeting Over Potential Violence at Pro-Palestine Demo

-Deputy Prime Minister Oliver Dowden is set to lead an emergency Cobra meeting today to address concerns of potential violence during this weekend’s pro-Palestine protest.
-The meeting, attended by police chiefs and intelligence officials, will take place in Downing Street and will provide senior ministers with an update on the UK’s terror threat level.
+Deputy PM Oliver Dowden is set to chair a high-stakes Cobra meeting today to tackle fears of violence during this weekend’s pro-Palestine protest.
+Key police chiefs and intelligence bosses will join him at Downing Street for a vital update on the UK’s terror threat level.

-Prime Minister Rishi Sunak had previously labelled such demonstrations as “provocative and disrespectful.”
-Energy Secretary Claire Coutinho expressed “very serious concerns” about public order risks and emphasized that “the culture of this country” will not tolerate disruption to the Remembrance commemorations.
+Prime Minister Boris Johnson has previously slammed these demonstrations as “provocative and disrespectful.”
+Meanwhile, Energy Secretary Claire Coutinho warned of “very serious concerns” over public disorder, vowing that “the culture of this country” will not tolerate disruptions to Remembrance commemorations.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.